 Ex-Nissan chief Carlos Ghosn has fled Japan for Lebanon

-The embattled former auto titan Carlos Ghosn has left Japan for Lebanon to escape what he called a “rigged Japanese justice system.”
+Carlos Ghosn has arrived in Lebanon after fleeing Japan, where he faced charges of financial wrongdoing, in a dramatic escape from what the former auto industry boss called a “rigged” justice system.

-Ghosn’s sudden departure from the country where he was awaiting a highly publicized criminal trial marks a dramatic twist in a yearlong saga that resulted in his ouster as chairman of Nissan and chairman and CEO of its alliance partner Renault.
+The sudden flight under mysterious circumstances is the latest twist in a legal saga that has resulted in Ghosn’s ouster as chairman of Nissan and Mitsubishi Motors, and his resignation as chairman and CEO of alliance partner Renault.

-“I am now in Lebanon and will no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied, in flagrant disregard of Japan’s legal obligations under international law and treaties it is bound to uphold,” he said in a statement, which was released on his behalf by a public relations firm.
+Ghosn confirmed in a statement Tuesday that he had arrived in Lebanon, saying that he would “no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied.”

+It’s not clear how Ghosn — who is a citizen of France, Brazil and Lebanon — was able to leave Japan before his trial took place.
+Ghosn’s lawyer Junichiro Hironaka told reporters Tuesday that the departure of his client, who faced a lengthy potential prison sentence, was a “complete surprise.”

+“We are puzzled and shocked,” he said in front of TV cameras gathered outside his office in Tokyo.
+Hironaka added that Ghosn’s attorneys hold his passports, and that the former auto executive “could not possibly use them.”

-It is not clear how Ghosn — who holds both French and Lebanese citizenship — was able to leave Japan.
-The Wall Street Journal, which reported his departure earlier, quoted an anonymous source as saying that Ghosn was “tired of being an industrial political hostage.”
+The Wall Street Journal quoted an anonymous source as saying that Ghosn was “tired of being an industrial political hostage.”
+The newspaper also said that Ghosn arrived in Lebanon via Turkey.

 Ghosn faces a litany of criminal charges in Japan, including allegations that he understated his income for years and funneled $5 million of Nissan’s money to a car dealership he controlled.
-He has repeatedly denied the charges against him and has claimed that his ouster and arrest were part of a conspiratorial plot to remove him from the global alliance he built.
+He has repeatedly denied the charges and has claimed that his ouster and arrest were part of a plot to remove him from the global carmaking alliance he built.

-He said in his Tuesday statement that he has “not fled justice — I have escaped injustice and political persecution.”
+He said in the statement Tuesday that he has “not fled justice — I have escaped injustice and political persecution.”
+The media savvy executive said he also looked forward to communicating “freely” with journalists starting next week.

-“I can now finally communicate freely with the media, and look forward to starting next week,” he added.
+The French government is also “very surprised” that Ghosn left Japan, French Secretary of State for Economy and Finance Agnès Pannier-Runacher told France Inter radio.
+Ghosn is “not above the law,” she said, adding that “if a foreign citizen fled French justice we would be really angry.”

 An ongoing saga

-Ghosn was initially detained in November 2018 and spent 108 days in a Tokyo jail cell before being released on bail in March.
-He returned to jail for a few weeks after being arrested again in April.

-Ghosn was released on bail again that month.
-Prosecutors had tried to reverse the decision, but their appeal was rejected by the court.
+Ghosn was initially detained in November 2018 and spent 108 days in a Tokyo jail before being released on bail in March.
+He was arrested for a second time in April but was again granted bail.
+Prosecutors tried to reverse that decision, but their appeal was rejected by a court.

-Ghosn did not explain in his statement Tuesday how he was able to reach Lebanon.
-CNN Business has reached out to Japan’s justice ministry, the Tokyo prosecutor’s office and the city’s district court, but has not received any responses.
-The government, however, is closed for the week for the New Year holiday.
+Ghosn did not explain in his statement how he was able to reach Lebanon.
+Japan’s justice ministry, the Tokyo prosecutor’s office and the city’s district court did not respond to requests for comment.
+Japan’s government is closed this week for the New Year holiday.

-While Ghosn was born in Brazil, the former auto executive grew up in Beirut.
+Ghosn was born in Brazil, but he grew up in Lebanon’s capital, Beirut.
 In recent years he had become a highly respected celebrity in Lebanon, and even began investing in business there.
+In 2017, the government issued a postal stamp featuring Ghosn.

 After Ghosn’s arrest last year, Lebanon’s foreign ministry said that he represented “one of Lebanon’s success stories abroad.”